olegfedoseev/pinba2zmq/README.md

 ]
 ```

-Time in folowing format / Время идёт в формате:
+Time is in folowing format:

 ``` js
 {